SideProjectSFY/gajiFE/docs/epics/epic-2-ai-character-adaptation.md

 ## Epic Goal

-Enable AI characters to authentically embody their alternate timeline selves by dynamically generating context-aware prompts that incorporate scenario parameters, ensuring characters discuss their experiences in "What If" realities with coherence and depth.
+Enable AI characters to authentically embody their alternate timeline selves by dynamically generating context-aware prompts that incorporate scenario parameters and VectorDB novel content, ensuring characters discuss their experiences in "What If" realities with coherence and depth using **Gemini 2.5 Flash** as the LLM backend.

 ## User Value

 When users converse with "Hermione in Slytherin," the AI doesn't just pretend—it deeply understands the alternate timeline's cascading effects, discusses how Slytherin house shaped her differently, and maintains consistency across the entire alternative reality.
 This creates immersive "What If" exploration that feels authentic, not superficial.

+## Architecture Context

+- **LLM**: **Gemini 2.5 Flash** (1M input tokens, 8K output tokens)
+- **Embedding**: Gemini Embedding API (text-embedding-004, 768 dimensions)
+- **Backend**: Spring Boot (Port 8080) handles business logic, FastAPI (Port 8000) handles AI/LLM operations
+- **Database**: PostgreSQL for metadata, **VectorDB (ChromaDB/Pinecone)** for novel content and embeddings
+- **Novel Source**: Project Gutenberg Dataset (batch import via FastAPI, **not real-time API**)
+- **Communication Pattern**: Spring Boot → FastAPI → Gemini 2.5 Flash, with Long Polling (2-second intervals) for async operations

 ## Timeline